LayrTeam/Engineering-Career-Framework/README.md

 #### Technology

 1. **Adopts**: actively learns and adopts the technology and tools defined by the team for the system
-2. **Specializes**: is the go-to person for one or more technologies used in the system and takes initiative to learn new ones
+2. **Specializes**: is the go-to person for one or more technologies used in the system and takes the initiative to learn new ones
 3. **Evangelizes**: researches, creates proofs of concept and introduces new technologies to the team to accelerate the team and reduce costs
 4. **Masters**: has very deep knowledge about the whole technology stack of the system
 5. **Creates**: designs and creates new technologies that are widely used that dramatically accelerate the team and reduce costs